lovelysystems/lovely-gradle-plugin/README.md

 }
 ````

-The above statement uses `some.hub.com` as the docker registry to push the images to.
+The above statement uses `some.hub.com` as the Docker registry to push the images to.

 ### Tasks

+  * `printDockerTag` - Prints out the currently generated Docker tag
   * `prepareDockerImage` - Prepares all files required for a Docker build
-  * `buildDockerDevImage` - Builds a docker image and tags it with current version and dev
+  * `buildDockerImage` - Builds a Docker image and tags it with current version and dev
+  * `pushDockerImage` - Pushes the Docker image to the registry
-  * `pushDockerDevImage` - Pushes the docker image to the registry
+  * `pushDockerDevImage` - Pushes the Docker image to the registry and tag it as `dev`

 License